xtrinch/fcm-django-web-demo/README.md

 ### how to use
 - open http://localhost:8001 in your browser of choice
-- request token and allow firebase to send notifications to your browser (device)
+- request token and allow firebase to send notifications to your browser (device) - if notifications are already allowed, there will only be a token displayed
 - you should now be seeing your instance id token on the aforementioned URL
-- if you go to django admin, http://localhost:8000/admin/fcm_django/fcmdevice/, you should be seeing a FCMDevice instance for your browser
+- if you go to django admin, http://localhost:8000/admin/fcm_django/fcmdevice/ and login with the superuser you created earlier, you should be seeing a FCMDevice instance for your browser
-- send yourself a test notification with django admin actions
+- send yourself a test notification with django admin actions OR
+- send yourself notifications from the shell
-  - shell example (run `python manage.py shell` from `fcm-django-web-demo/mysite`):
+    - example (run `python manage.py shell` from `fcm-django-web-demo/mysite`):
     ```python
 	   from fcm_django.models import FCMDevice
 	   device = FCMDevice.objects.all().first()